MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 ### Resolve issues using GitHub Copilot's Agent mode

 GitHub Copilot's Agent mode enables autonomous implementation of complex security fixes across multiple files and methods.
 Unlike Ask mode, which provides analysis and recommendations, Agent mode can directly modify code to implement security improvements.
-This approach is particularly effective for systematic security remediation, where multiple related vulnerabilities need to be addressed consistently.
+This approach is effective for systematic security remediation, where multiple related vulnerabilities need to be addressed consistently.

 In this task, you use GitHub Copilot's Agent mode to remediate the GitHub issues assigned to you.